ClimateImpactLab/impact-calculations/docs/imperics.md

 and these calculations rely on a "specification", which describes how the dose-response curve varies across space and time.

+For information about CSVV files, see the CSVV File Format Specification.docx document.

 Configuration file structure paradigms:

 The configuration file consists of a tree of sub-configurations.
 At